-Most people who come to Granada come for one specific reason…to see the Alhambra.
-While this is an amazing place, and a stunning piece of the history not just of Granada, but Spain as a whole, there are so many other places that need to be on people’s checklists.
+Most people who come to Granada for one specific reason…to see the Alhambra.
+While this is an amazing place, and a stunning piece of the history not just of Granada, but Spain as a whole, there are so many other places that need to be on people’s checklists (especially in Andalusia region).

 This list shows 19 different things to see and do during your trip to Granada, so you can be sure you’ll never be bored.

 The Alhambra is a complex of palaces and fortresses built in the mid-13th century by the Nasrida family, who ruled Granada at that time.
 This part of Spain was Islamic for the longest time, with a large number of Muslims and Jews living there.
 In 1492, the Spanish Inquisition reached these lands and forced the surrender of the city to Catholic rulers.
 Some of the population left Granada.
 A large number of Muslims and Jews escaped to the Ottoman Empire, and some of the population who were unable to leave were converted to Christianity or killed.

 Queen Isabella, who liked the Islamic style after seeing the Alhambra, decided not to destroy the palaces.
 She wrote a law that forbade the rebuilding or destruction of the Alhambra.
 Here, Christopher Columbus was received by the Queen and was granted the reward for his expedition.